JULIELab/GGPOnc/README.md

    * `data/outData/output-xmi`
 * This JCoRe pipeline is dervived of the JULIE Lab own [jcore-pipeline-modules](https://github.com/JULIELab/jcore-pipeline-modules) (see also https://zenodo.org/record/4066619#.X3sPVS8Rp-U)

-# Evaluation
+# Evaluation of Annotations

+* To calculate the inter-annotator-agreement between human annotators follow the instructions of [bratiaa](https://github.com/kldtz/bratiaa)
-To calculate precision and recall between automatically created annotations and the human annotated data run:
+* To calculate precision and recall between automatically created annotations and the human annotated data run:
    * `pip install bratutils`
    * `python src/main/python/umls_evaluation.py <path to gold annotations> <path to automatic annotations>`